 * Broken or damaged wheel studs.
 Replace as needed.

-Drums need to have a relatively smooth friction surface inside.
+Brake drums need to have a relatively smooth friction surface inside.
 A rough surface will reduce brake life as well as braking efficiency.
-So if the drums are rough, they will have to be resurfaced to restore the friction surface to like-new condition.
+So if the drums are rough, they will have to be resurfaced or replaced to restore the friction surface to like-new condition.

 Drums should always be resurfaced in pairs.
 Never do one drum and not the other because differences in diameter can affect side-to-side brake balance.
 The inside diameters of both drums should be within .010 inch of each other.
 A greater difference may cause undesirable variations in brake force side-to-side.